Adisakkti/Project_3_SportTopic_Categorizer/README.md

 | **title** | Basketball.csv, Football.csv | Title of the post |
 | **selftext**  | Basketball.csv, Football.csv | The content of that post       |

+As a newly launched sports community website call **"Sport today** , we have seen a rapid influx of users who are enthusiastic about discussing various sports topics.
+However, with the increasing diversity of posts, we've noticed that the majority of our users are avid fans of football and basketball.
+This diversity has led us to the realization that we need a tool to effectively categorize posts based on the type of sports discussed.

+To address this, let's imagine our platform as a space where sports enthusiasts gather to engage in discussions.
+Given that a significant portion of our user base is interested in both football and basketball, we aim to create a tool that can intelligently categorize posts into these specific sports categories.
+Observing similarities in text patterns with platforms like Reddit, we've decided to leverage Reddit's rich source of labeled data for training our model.

+Our goal is to extract relevant data from Reddit, utilizing its vast repository of information.
+The pre-labeled data from Reddit will serve as the foundation for training our model to accurately categorize posts into football and basketball topics.
+This project stems from the need to enhance the user experience on our platform by offering a tailored and organized space for discussions on football and basketball.

+By implementing this text classification model, we aspire to create a seamless and user-friendly environment for our sports community, ensuring that users can easily find and participate in discussions related to their favorite sports.
+This project is an exciting step towards providing a personalized and engaging experience for sports enthusiasts on our platform.

+**Objective:**
+1. Build a robust text classification model capable of accurately predicting the topic of a post as either basketball or football.
+2. Identify key features and characteristics within the text data that contribute to accurate classification.
+3. Evaluate the model's performance on a comprehensive test set to ensure generalization.

+## Problem Statement
+In an online community platform, users often engage in discussions across a wide range of sport topics.
+However, with an increasing volume of content, it becomes challenging for users to navigate and find posts that align with their specific interests.
+To address this issue, we aim to develop a text classification model that can accurately categorize posts of two categories: "Basketball" and "Football"

+**Questions:**
+1. How can we effectively differentiate between posts related to basketball and football?
+2. What features of the text data are most influential in making accurate classifications?
+3. How can we ensure the model performs reliably on unseen posts?

+**Solution :**
+The proposed solution involves implementing a pipeline that combines text preprocessing techniques, including tokenization, lemmatization, and stop word removal, with a machine learning classifier.
+The selected classifier, `Logistic regression`, `Naive Bayes`, `Random Forest`, is trained on a labeled dataset containing posts from both the "Basketball" and "Football" posts.
+The trained model is then capable of predicting the topic of new, unseen posts with a high degree of accuracy.

 **Exploratory Data Analysis And Cleaning Data**
 1. Collecting data
     - Basketball.csv ( 7441 rows , 114 columns )